 #6: Look Into Fitness Clubs and Athletic Complexes

-Like rec centers, some of these facilities have running tracks outdoors on the grounds, perhaps surrounding a swimming pool or sports field.
+Like rec centers, some facilities have running tracks outdoors on the grounds, perhaps surrounding a swimming pool or football field.

-More likely, some larger gyms and fitness studios are now building running tracks indoors that overlook the sports courts or cardio floor, or there may be a rooftop outdoor running track.
+More likely, some larger gyms and fitness studios are now building indoor running tracks that overlook the sports courts or cardio floor, or there may be a rooftop outdoor running track.

 Again, running tracks in most gyms or fitness clubs are not full or official running track distances (400 meters for an outdoor track and 200 meters for an indoor track).

-This means that you will need to look at the distance for one lap of the running track and then calculate how many laps you need to run per mile or per kilometer, depending on whether you train using the metric system or the Imperial measurement system.
+This means that you will need to look at the distance for one lap of the running track and then calculate how many laps you need to run per mile or per kilometer.

 What If I Can’t Find Running Tracks Near Me?

-Let’s say you’ve exhausted your options on how to find a running track, and there are no running tracks where you live or where you are visiting.
+Let’s say you’ve exhausted your options for finding a running track, and there are none where you live or where you are visiting.

-There are a few ways of getting around needing to have a running track.
+There are a few ways of getting around needing a running track.

 For one, you can use the treadmill for speed work and try to replicate track intervals or repeats using the distance on the treadmill to gauge when to start and stop your hard efforts.